josschavezf/r-regulonDB/README.md

-regulonDB is an R package with functions that allows to import SQL databases and then search or visualize data of interest.
+regulonDB is an R package with functions that allows to import SQLite databases and then search or visualize data of interest.

 To install regulonDB in R run the next lines in your R session: